ngboardway/GVSU-CIS641-Moot-Floating-Point/README.md

 ## Run Instructions

-Players will need a copy of an Java IDE in order to run Pac-Meme.
-Once the IDE is open and the....
+From this Git Hub page, click the drop down in the top-middle part of the screen that says ‘Code’ and select ‘Download ZIP.’
+Navigate to the download folder and extract the zipped file.
+Open a Java IDE and open the new extracted folder named “GVSU-CIS641-Moot-Floating-Point-master.”
+Expanding the Project folder will show all of the files in project.
+Expand the folder names ‘src,’ right click on ‘PacMeme’ file, and click ‘RunPackMeme.main()”.
+Pack-Meme will now be running and can be played.

-The players goal when playing the game is to gather all of the collectables (dots, fruits, and power-ups) in order to win the game.
-While the user is playing there will be ghost that fallower the player trying to eat him.
-If the player is eaten buy a ghost they lose a life and respawn at the starting point.
+The players goal when playing Pac-Meme is to gather all of the collectables (dots, fruits, and power-ups) in order to win the game.
+There will be ghost that fallower the player trying to eat him while trying to eat the collectables.
+If the player is eaten by a ghost, they lose a life and respawn at the starting point.
 If the player is in power up mode, from eating a power up located in each corner of the game, the player will be able to eat ghosts removing them from the game and rewarding the player with points.
+The game is done when Pac-Meme has either eaten all of the collectables or if he has lost all three of his lives.